variantstudios/comscience4help.com/_posts/2018-09-12-avoiding-survey-pitfalls--pseudo-data.md

   page_description: The  blog explores pitfalls of surveys and focuses on pseudo-data.
 ---

-The 2018 mid-term election campaigns have begun.

-And political advertising dominates the media.
+The 2018 mid-term election campaigns have begun.&nbsp; And political advertising dominates the media.
 And pollsters launched multiple surveys to assess voting preferences.

 Last week, I received such a call from a political pollster asking my opinions about selected candidates and proposed Colorado legislation.